SAP business benefit

 After Y2K, vendors and companies everywhere continued to emphasize implementing and automating current business processes with “quick hit” IT system replacements, because that was the sales model they had developed.
 That sales model worked, so they centered presentations, approaches, methodologies, implementation tools, consulting training and prep — everything — around the Y2K “get it in” model.

-ERP Technicians Replace Systems – Consultants Use ERP to Business
+ERP Technicians Replace Systems – Consultants Use ERP to Transform Business

 Today, the marketplace still wants the “better, faster, cheaper” model of delivery, but now CEOs, CIOs, and CFOs are insisting that the application software must do more.
 It must deliver something more meaningful.
 It must deliver strategy and forward-looking business benefit.